 Upper back pain, also known as thoracic pain, is a problem many people experience.
 Individuals work at their computers for hours and don’t realize their posture is getting progressively worse.
 Eventually, this leads to poor posture characterized by rounded shoulders and a forward head.
 They may start to experience upper back strain, neck pain, lower back pain, and even headaches associated with muscle tightness and weakness.

 An important factor to consider is the workplace.
-In my experience, a large portion of people who come to me for upper back pain therapy sit at a desk or on a plane traveling for long periods of time.
-One piece of advice I usually give to a patient is to look at their workspace and habits.
-Check and see if your work has someone who can come out and make ergonomic adjustments for you.
-If not, I usually instruct them to take a photo of your workspace and I give them pointers.
+A large portion of people who come to physical therapy for upper back pain therapy sit at a desk or on a plane traveling for long periods of time.
+One piece of advice physical therapists usually give to a patient is to look at their workspace and habits.
 A standing desk is becoming more popular and people have had good results from using it.
 If your workplace doesn’t offer a standing desk, try limiting your time at the computer.
 If you lose track of time, set a timer for 15 minutes.
 Get up, stretch, and walk around each time the timer goes off.

 If you decide to try to alleviate your pains without therapy, here are some exercises that I’ve used and had good results from.
 They include self-joint mobilization, stretches, and strengthening exercises.
 When you sit for long periods of time, the thoracic spine is flexed and you start losing spinal mobility moving into extension — these exercises work to combat that.

 Different exercises that stretch your upper back include physioball mobilizations (PB mobs), doorway stretch, and an upper stretch.